confluentinc/cp-ansible/molecule_scenarios.md

 #### Scenario mtls-ubuntu verify test's the following:

-Validates that Java 11 is in use.
+Validates that protocol is set to SSl across all components.

 ***